MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/design/spatial-mapping.md

 Occlusion can also be used to prime expectations for a natural user interface based upon familiar physical interactions; if a hologram is occluded by a surface it is because that surface is solid, so the user should expect that the hologram will *collide* with that surface and not pass through it.

 Sometimes, occlusion of holograms is undesirable.
 If a user needs to interact with a hologram, then they need to see it - even if it is behind a real-world surface.
 In such cases, it usually makes sense to render such a hologram differently when it's occluded (for example, by reducing its brightness).
-This way, the user will be able to visually locate the hologram, but they will still be aware that it is behind something.
+This way, the user can visually locate the hologram, but they'll still know it's behind something.

 ### Physics